 Please get in touch with us if you need help in finding accommodation to share with other participants.

-Nick Lowe is passionate about using tuina in clinic, with over 11 years of clinical experience.
+Nick Lowe is passionate about using tuina in clinic.
 He has undertaken clinical training in the UK, USA and China.
-For the last five years Nick has been practicing theApplied Channel Theory approach as taught by Dr Wang Ju Yi.
-He uses a practical ‘hands-on’ approach with an emphasis on palpation, physical assessment andin-clinic testing.
-Nick most commonly works with sports injuries, musculoskeletal and neuropathic pain, while in his Masters degree he focussed on acupuncture for mental health and anxiety.
-He is also an active acupuncture researcher and combines his use of traditional techniques and skills with acomprehensive understanding of modern anatomy, pathology and the latestscientific research.
-He jointly developed the ACU-Track Clinical Registry tohelp standardise the reporting of real-world patient outcomes in acupuncture practice.
+Nick has been in clinical practice for over 12 years now and has a strong foundation in tuina massage; studying initially in China in 2009, he completed his Masters Diploma in tuina for sports injuries at the Body Harmonics Centre in 2013.
+For the last seven years Nick has been practicing the Applied Channel Theory approach as taught by Dr Wang Ju-Yi.
+He uses a practical ‘hands-on’ approach with an emphasis on palpation, physical assessment and in-clinic testing.
+Nick most commonly works with musculoskeletal and neuropathic pain, while in his Masters degree he focussed on acupuncture for mental health and anxiety.
+He is also an active acupuncture researcher and combines his use of traditional techniques and skills with a comprehensive understanding of modern anatomy, pathology and the latest scientific research.
+He jointly developed the ACU-Track Clinical Registry to help standardise the reporting of real-world patient outcomes in acupuncture practice.
 He has been awarded a Junior Research Scholarship from the Society for Acupuncture Research (SAR) and has presented regularly at professional conferences.

 Jamie Hamilton became interested in Chinese medicine on travelling from Hong Kong to West China in 1987, when after a cycling accident he received treatment from a blind Chinese Medical practitioner (doctor) who read his pulse and treated him with acupressure and herbal medicine.
 In 1988 he began a Shiatsu training with Macrobiotics at the East West Centre in London, studying with Rex Lascale, John Sandifer and Bill Tara.
 After originally qualifing in Sustainable Agriculture in the early 1990's he made a career change to study a Diploma in Therapeutic Massage with the Maitri Foundation in Stroud in the year 2000.
 In the same year returning to study Shiatsu with Chris Jarmey and George Dellar at the European Shiatsu School in Marlborough.
 Jamie graduated and became a ‘Big T’ (MRSS (T)) whilst also studying the Six Divisions with Tim Mulvagh of Classically Based Shiatsu.